 So do me a favor, the next time you see some fake trading guru telling you “most breakouts fail” or “you should avoid trading breakouts“, please share the link to this post.

-For today’s article, I’m going to share with you two forex breakouts patterns to help increase your accuracy & profitability in trading breakouts.
+For today’s article, I’m going to share with you two forex breakout strategies to help increase your accuracy & profitability in trading breakouts.
 I’m also going to share how you can use this to avoid any false breaks and getting stopped out.

 Let’s jump in.

-While there are many types of breakout trading strategies, you can classify breakout trades into two broad categories:
+While there are many types of forex breakout strategies you can classify breakout trades into two broad categories:

 #1 – The momentum breakout setup